opendistro/for-elasticsearch/README.md

-# Open Distro for Elasticsearch website
+# Open Distro for Elasticsearch website and amazing projects

 This repository contains the source code for https://opendistro.github.io/for-elasticsearch/.